The Storm is the closest thing to a mage class that Anthem has to offer. It has the power to wield elemental attacks and destroy groups of enemies.

 When approaching battles, positioning yourself high in the air, preferably behind some cover, will allow you to land precise shots and prime enemies without worrying about your shield dropping every ten seconds.

-The Storm is able to hover in the air for far longer than every other javelin, so keep this in mind when positioning yourself.
-Look for different forms of cover, like large stalactites hanging from the roof of caves or cliffs that you can easily duck behind after dealing damage.
+The Storm can hover in the air for far longer than every other javelin, so keep this in mind when positioning yourself.
+Look for different forms of cover, like large stalactites hanging from the roof of caves or cliffs that you can quickly duck behind after dealing damage.

 Using Your Hover

 In addition to being able to hover for much longer, the Storm receives a shield boost while in the air.
-This makes it absolutely crucial to hover as much as you can, since fighting on the ground will only lead to your shield depleting quicker.
+This makes hovering as much as you can crucial, since fighting on the ground will only lead to your shield depleting quickly.

 Using Your Ultimate

 The Storm’s Ultimate ability is Elemental Storm, which allows you to drop three massive elemental blasts on an area.
 Each blast is performed separately and in order, dealing frost, electric, and fire damage, respectively.

 While this ability can deal decent damage to a single target, its wide-radius and AOE makes it perfect for taking out large groups.
 Ultimately, it’s up to you to decide if a situation calls for your Ult, so use your best judgment and try to find ways to maximize its damage output.

 Probably the most crucial part of playing any class in Anthem is knowing your javelin’s role in battle.
 The Storm’s goal is to keep targets primed and deal huge bursts of AOE damage.